Golf Club San Diego

 A. Club operations are overseen by a group of six elected Club Officers that will be known collectively as the “Board of Directors.”

-C. The NOMADS GOLF CLUB will have a President, Vice President, Secretary, and a Treasurer.
-In addition, there will be two Officers-at-Large who will serve in capacities as may be determined by the Club President.
+C. The NOMADS GOLF CLUB will have a President, Handicap Chairperson, Tournament Scheduler, Pairings Coordinator, SCGA delegate, and a Treasurer.
 These Officers will provide club leadership and be responsible for establishing and maintaining orderly operation of the Club through application of Club rules and Bylaws.

 X. Officers and Their Duties